fox-daniel/population-rollup/README.md

 # population_rollup

 population_rollup computes aggregate statistics for Core Based Statistical Areas (CBSA) using input data at the level of census tracts from the 2000 and 2010 censuses of the United States.
-It is being submitted for the Coding Challenge of the Data Engineering track at Insight Data Science.

 ## Installation